-Knee bone fracture treatment questions often begin after a fall, twist, collision, boating injury, sports injury, or direct blow to the knee.
-A knee fracture is not always obvious at first.
-Some patients can still move the knee, while others have immediate swelling, bruising, severe pain, or difficulty walking.
+Questions about knee fracture treatment usually start after a fall, a twist, a collision, a boating mishap, a sports injury, or a direct blow to the knee.
+A fracture in the knee is not always obvious at first.
+Some people can still move the knee, while others have immediate swelling, bruising, severe pain, or trouble walking.

-Possible broken bone signs include focal bone tenderness, rapid swelling, bruising, pain with weight-bearing, inability to straighten or bend the knee normally, and pain that feels different from a typical strain.
-A kneecap, tibial plateau, or femur injury may require careful evaluation because joint alignment and stability matter.
+Signs of a possible broken bone include tenderness directly over the bone, rapid swelling, bruising, pain when you put weight on the leg, trouble straightening or bending the knee, and pain that feels different from a typical strain.
+Injuries to the kneecap, the tibial plateau (the top of the shin bone), or the femur may need careful evaluation because joint alignment and stability matter.

-The details of the injury matter.
-A direct blow to the kneecap, a fall onto a bent knee, a twisting injury with immediate swelling, or pain after a high-energy impact may raise different concerns.
-The evaluation should consider both bone injury and associated ligament, tendon, cartilage, or soft tissue injury.
+The details of the injury matter too.
+A direct blow to the kneecap, a fall onto a bent knee, a twisting injury with immediate swelling, or a high-energy impact each raise different concerns.
+A good evaluation looks for bone injury and for ligament, tendon, cartilage, or soft tissue damage at the same time.

-Patients looking for a knee doctor near me may benefit from orthopedic evaluation when symptoms are persistent, function is limited, or the injury does not improve as expected.
-The knee doctor Key West article explains how knee pain and injury are commonly evaluated.
+If you are searching for a knee doctor near me because symptoms will not settle, function is limited, or the injury is not improving as expected, an orthopedic evaluation can help.
+The knee doctor Key West article explains how knee pain and injuries are commonly evaluated.

-When X-Ray or Emergency Care May Be Needed
+When an X-Ray or Emergency Care May Be Needed

-Imaging may be considered when there is significant trauma, focal bone pain, inability to bear weight, deformity, major swelling, or concern for a fracture involving the joint.
-Imaging decisions depend on the injury, exam, symptoms, and clinical setting.
+Imaging may be considered when there is significant trauma, focal bone pain, inability to bear weight, deformity, major swelling, or concern that a fracture involves the joint.
+Imaging decisions depend on the injury, the exam, your symptoms, and the clinical setting.

 Emergency care may be needed for inability to bear weight after significant trauma, severe deformity, an open wound, loss of circulation, numbness with a cold or pale limb, major trauma, fever with a hot swollen joint, or uncontrolled pain.
 These situations should not wait for a routine appointment.

-Other injuries require referral if there is displacement, joint involvement, instability, or concern for a surgical problem.
-Patients can review broader fracture care in Key West guidance and related injury information such as ankle injury evaluation.
+Other injuries need referral when there is displacement, joint involvement, instability, or concern for a surgical problem.
+You can review broader fracture care in Key West guidance and related information such as ankle injury evaluation.

-If a knee injury is painful but not an emergency, contact Key West Concierge Orthopedics to request an appointment.
-A focused evaluation can help determine whether imaging, protection, follow-up, or referral is the appropriate next step.
+If a knee injury is painful but not an emergency, contact Key West Concierge Orthopedics to request an appointment, or call (305) 707-8484.
+A focused evaluation can help determine whether imaging, protection, follow-up, or referral is the right next step.

 Medically reviewed by